thalesfp/lazydev/README.md

 ### wakeup/sleep

-Scripts used with [sleepwatcher](https://www.bernhard-baehr.de/) to disconnect my Bluetooth phone when the notebook sleeps.
+Scripts used with [sleepwatcher](https://www.bernhard-baehr.de/) and [blueutil](https://github.com/toy/blueutil) to disconnect my Bluetooth phone when the notebook sleeps.
 Helps me saves a lot of battery.